Semantic Edge Detection with Diverse Deep Supervision: Experiments

 \subsection{Ablation Studies}

-We first perform ablation experiments on SBD to investigate various aspects of our proposed DDS algorithm before comparing it with existing state-of-the-art methods.
-To this end, we propose six DDS variants: \begin{itemize} \item \textit{\textbf{Softmax}}, which only adopts the top side (Side-5) with a 21-class \textit{softmax} loss function, such that the ground truth edges of each category do not overlap and thus each pixel has one specific class label. \item \textit{\textbf{Basic}}, which employs the top side (Side-5) for multi-label classification, meaning that we directly connect the loss function of $L_{side}^{(5)}(W)$ on \textit{res5c} to train the detector. \item \textit{\textbf{DSN}}, which directly applies the deeply supervised network architecture, in which each side of the backbone network is connected to a $1 \times 1$ \conv layer with $K$ channels for SED, and the resulting activation maps from all sides are fused to generate the final semantic edges. \item \textit{\textbf{CASENet+S4}}, which is similar to CASENet but takes into consideration Side-4 connected to a $1 \times 1$ \conv layer to produce a single-channel feature map, while CASENet only uses Side-1 $\sim$ Side-3 and Side-5. \item \textit{\textbf{DDS$\backslash$Convt}}, which removes the \textit{information converters} in DDS, such that deep supervision is directly imposed after each side. \item \textit{\textbf{DDS$\backslash$DeSup}}, which removes the deep supervision from Side-1 $\sim$ Side-4 of DDS but retains the \textit{information converters}. \end{itemize} All these variants are trained using the reweighted loss function \equref{equ:overallloss} (except \textit{Softmax}) and the original SBD data for fair comparison.
+We first perform ablation studies on the SBD dataset \cite{yu2018simultaneous} to investigate various aspects of the proposed DDS before comparing it with existing state-of-the-art methods.
+To this end, we propose \revise{seven} DDS variants: \begin{itemize} \item \textit{\textbf{Softmax}}, which only adopts the top side (Side-5) with a 21-class \textit{softmax} loss function, such that the ground-truth edges of each category do not overlap and thus each pixel has one specific class label. \item \textit{\textbf{Basic}}, which employs the top side (Side-5) for multi-label classification, meaning that we directly connect the loss function of $L_{side}^{(5)}(W)$ on \textit{res5c} to train the detector. \item \textit{\textbf{DSN}}, which directly applies the deeply supervised network architecture, in which each side of the backbone network is connected to a $1 \times 1$ \conv layer with $K$ output channels for SED, and the resulting activation maps from all sides are fused to generate the final semantic edges. \item \textit{\textbf{CASENet+S4}}, which is similar to CASENet but takes into consideration Side-4 by connecting it to a $1 \times 1$ \conv layer to produce a single-channel feature map, while CASENet only uses Side-1 $\sim$ Side-3 and Side-5. \item \textit{\textbf{DDS$\backslash$Convt}}, which removes the \textit{information converters} in DDS, such that deep supervision is directly imposed after each side. \item \revise{\textit{DDS$\backslash$Convt$^\dag$}, which not only removes the \textit{information converters} in DDS but also applies a progressive training strategy, \ie, each block of the ResNet \cite{he2016deep} along with their corresponding side-outputs is trained separately and then frozen, to simulate the effect of \textit{information converters}.} \item \textit{\textbf{DDS$\backslash$DeSup}}, which removes the deep supervision from Side-1 $\sim$ Side-4 of DDS but retains the \textit{information converters}. \end{itemize} All these variants are trained using the reweighted loss function \equref{equ:overallloss} (except \textit{Softmax}) and the original SBD dataset for a fair comparison.